Dead Poet Society

+Dead Poet Society is an American rock band formed in Boston, Massachusetts in 2013.

+History

-Dead Poet Society is an American rock band formed in Boston, Massachusetts in 2013 by Jack Underkofler (vocals, guitar), Jack Collins (guitar), Nick Taylor (bass guitar) and Will Goodroad (drums).
+The band was formed in 2013 by Jack Underkofler (vocals, guitar), Jack Collins (guitar), Nick Taylor (bass guitar) and Will Goodroad (drums).
 Dylan Brenner replaced Nick Taylor on bass in 2019.
 The band started off as an independent group, self-producing and self-recording their songs before signing to Spinefarm Records in 2020.
 They released their debut album -!- in 2021.
 In a 2016 interview with Beyond the Stage magazine, frontman Jack Underkofler described the band's sound as "heavy indie rock" and "djent pop", contrasting heavy, down-tuned guitar riffs with soft, pop-adjacent choruses and verses.

 The band was formed in 2013 while the members were attending the Berklee College of Music.
-They played their first concert two days after their founding, so they needed to come up with a name.
-They chose "Dead Poet Society" which is unrelated to the film Dead Poets Society.
+As they played their first concert two days after their founding, they needed to come up with a name.
+They chose "Dead Poet Society", unrelated to the film Dead Poets Society.
 After graduation, the band moved to Los Angeles.
 In 2016, their music was discovered by the influential Mexican blog Pepe Problemas.
-Their review caught the attention of another up and coming rock band Sputnik, who invited the band to open for them on their national tour of Mexico.
-Over the following two years, the band toured Mexico another seven times building a strong fanbase.
+Their review caught the attention of another up-and-coming rock band, Sputnik, who invited the band to open for them on their national tour of Mexico.
+Over the following two years, the band toured Mexico another seven times, building a strong fan base.
 Their US break came in 2019 when Andrés asked them to open on his national tour.
-Later that same year, they opened for Badflower which established their notability in the US.
+Later that year, they opened for Badflower which established their notability in the US.

+They are expected to tour with Chevelle in 2026.
+Their third album, Monarch, is set to be released in October 2026, followed by a tour in the US with Honey Revenge and in Europe.

+Musical style

+AllMusic said the band's music was "dark alternative hard rock" and "progressive" indie rock.
+The site said the band's music was "rooted in angst and outrage at the world and themselves."
+Lyrical themes explored by the band include personal development.